-Work experience and industry placements are a vital part of the course and all students will contribute extensively to mancunianmatters.co.uk or swlondoner.co.uk -Manchester and south west London's leading online news websites, run by News Associates.
+Work experience and industry placements are a vital part of the course and all students will contribute extensively to Mancunian Matters or South West Londoner -Manchester and south west London's leading online news websites, run by News Associates.

 The websites are established news providers in the regions, well-respected by MPs, councillors and press officers - not to mention other editors who regularly spot their future reporters there.